mrdudz/portris/readme.txt

 geos (c64) yes      conio bugs    4           no atari      yes        ok          4           no apple2     yes        ?
 4 (?)       no (?)
-atmos      yes        ok          3           no nes        yes        ok          3           no
+atmos      yes        ?
+3           no
+nes        yes        ok          3           no

 c64+soft80 yes        ok          8           yes